braulioti/job_match.brau.io/README.md

 - **Available languages**:
   - The list of available OpenAPI documentation languages and their files is maintained in the folder `api/swagger`.
   - Each language corresponds to a YAML file following the pattern `<locale>.yaml` / `<locale>.yml` (for example: `en_US.yaml`, `pt_BR.yaml`).

+## Troubleshooting

+[Click here](TROUBLESHOOTING.md) for solutions to the main compilation and deployment problems you may encounter while working with this project.

 ## Running the Docker Container